Charles Upham: Battle of Greece and Crete

 Each time the Allies tried to hold a line, the Germans broke through.
 On one occasion, in this fast-moving situation, Upham left his platoon to retreat under his sergeant, while he went forward to warn another company that was about to be left behind.
-Suddenly he ran into two Germans who opened fire.
+Suddenly he ran into two Germans, who opened fire.
 Falling to the ground, Upham pretended to be dead.
-And while feigning death, he managed to rest his gun on the fork of a tree trunk and as the Germans came close, he opened fire, killing both of them.
-The second German was so close that as he fell, he fell onto the muzzle of Upham's rifle.
+While feigning death, he managed to rest his gun on the fork of a tree trunk and as the Germans came close, he opened fire, killing both of them.
+The second German was so close that he fell onto the muzzle of Upham's rifle.

-On 30 May at Sfakia his platoon was ordered to deal with a party of the enemy which had advanced down a ravine near Force Headquarters.
-Though in an exhausted condition, he climbed the steep hill to the west of the ravine, placed his men in positions on the slope overlooking the ravine and himself went to the top with a Bren gun and two riflemen.
-By clever tactics, he induced the enemy party to expose itself and then at a range of 500 yards shot twenty-two and caused the remainder to disperse in panic.
+On 30 May at Sfakia his platoon was ordered to deal with an enemy party which had advanced down a ravine near Force Headquarters.
+Though exhausted, he climbed the steep hill to the west of the ravine, placed his men in positions on the slope overlooking the ravine and himself went to the top with a Bren gun and two riflemen.
+By clever tactics, he induced the enemy party to expose itself and then at a range of 500 yd shot 22 and caused the remainder to disperse in panic.
 During the whole of the operations he suffered from diarrhoea and was able to eat very little, in addition to being wounded and bruised.

 For his actions in the Battle of Crete, his commanding officer, Lieutenant Colonel Howard Kippenberger, recommended Upham for the Victoria Cross.
 Charles Upham was totally against the award, modestly feeling that it was undeserved.
 Eventually, his commanding officer convinced him that it was for his bravery and the service of the whole unit.
 He was gazetted for the VC in October 1941.